 To take the GED a person must be eighteen years old or, under certain circumstances, a seventeen-year-old may qualify.
-The GED tests measure a student’s knowledge in five content areas including: language arts, reading; language arts, writing; mathematics; science; and social studies.
+The GED tests measure a student’s knowledge in four content areas including: Reasoning through Language Arts, Mathematical Reasoning; Science; and Social Studies.
 The tests are given in English, Spanish, and French throughout the United States and in Canada.
 A High School Equivalency Certificate is issued.
 For more information on the GED, contact your local adult school, community college, or visit the GED Web site.

 How is the California High School Exit Exam different from the CHSPE?

 The California High School Exit Exam (CAHSEE) is a high school graduation requirement for all public school students beginning in the 2005-2006 school year.
 The CAHSEE graduation requirement is mandated by California law and does not allow for students to leave high school early if they pass.
 Students who pass the CAHSEE and want to graduate from high school also must meet all local and state graduation requirements.
 All California public school students must first take the CAHSEE in the tenth grade.
 For more information on the CAHSEE, speak to your school counselor and/or go to the CAHSEE Web site.

 What are my options if I do not pass the CHSPE?

 Due to the use of a new test series, you will have to pass all sections of the new test series beginning in October 2014.
 Please refer to the second paragraph of #13 for additional information.

 Do I need to retake the whole examination if I have passed a section or subtest?